 Report Disciplinary And Similar Events To The CFP Board And Cooperate With Investigations

-One of the fundamental challenges in the CFP Board enforcing its integrity and Fitness Standards for CFP professionals is that virtually all of the inappropriate conduct that may violate those standards will be determined by some other organization or entity – e.g., a regulator, or a government agency, or a court of law.
+One of the fundamental challenges in the CFP Board enforcing its Code and Standards for CFP professionals is that virtually all of the inappropriate conduct that may violate those standards will be determined by some other organization or entity – e.g., a regulator, or a government agency, or a court of law.
 As a result, there is a risk that the CFP Board simply may not know that a CFP professional has engaged in conduct that would constitute a violation of the CFP professional’s duties to the CFP Board.

-For new CFP professionals, the application process to obtain the marks – and affirm that they have met the Four E’s of Education, Exam, Experience, and Ethics – includes making a certifying statement that the CFP candidate has met the requisite Fitness Standards, where admitting unbecoming conduct or failing to sign the certification may result in a bar from receiving the marks.
+For new CFP professionals, the application process to obtain the marks – and affirm that they have met the Four E’s of Education, Exam, Experience, and Ethics – includes making a certifying statement that the candidate for CFP certification has met the requisite Fitness Standards, where admitting unbecoming conduct or failing to sign the certification may result in a bar from receiving the marks.
 (And lying about prior conduct would itself become grounds for a subsequent revocation of the marks if/when later discovered.)
-A Petition for Consideration process exists for those who face a presumptive bar, for instance, in the case of a prior bankruptcy, to explain the situation and why they should still be deemed fit to use the marks.
+A Petition for Fitness Determination process exists for those who face a presumptive bar, for instance, in the case of a prior bankruptcy, to explain the situation and why they should still be deemed fit to use the marks.

-In addition, the CFP Board does seek out information from other regulators (e.g., FINRA and the SEC) and/or public records (e.g., regarding bankruptcies) to determine if there are any public regulatory or disciplinary actions that may represent unbecoming conduct of the CFP professional that occurred after the initial certification of Fitness.
+In addition, the CFP Board does seek out information from other regulators (e.g., FINRA and the SEC) and/or public records (e.g., regarding bankruptcies) to determine if there are any public regulatory or disciplinary actions that may represent unbecoming conduct of the CFP® professional that occurred after the initial certification of Fitness.